deFarro/socialboard/README.md

 Application to compare activity of several accounts in various social networks (Twitter, Facebook, Instagram).

+Back-end is mocked now, so to check functionality enter IDs in range between 1 and 999 (database is populated with users in this range).

-Modular CSS (SASS) approach used for styling.
+Modular CSS (SASS) approach used for styling with webpack.

 ---